 - Previous buyers were very pleased with the overall ride.
 They said that they’d been directed to this pair by their podiatrist of running store expert.
 After running on these for a while, they said that blisters and aches were history!

 - They’re not as heavily cushioned as some reviewers expected.
 The emphasis is on stability rather than support.
 We’d classify these as “lightly” cushioned, although you could certainly swap out the insole for something more supportive.

 - If your podiatrist has recommended something with higher arch support to compensate for your flatter feet, you’ll want something with a bit more of a build in the arch.
-The Adrenaline is really designed to complement and alleviate flat feet, rather than correct them.
+The Adrenaline is really designed to complement and alleviate arch pain with flat feet, rather than correct them.

 - The Lunar Glides provide a bit more structure than the Brooks.
 They have a more defined arch, and a stronger footbox.
 Runners said these were extremely comfortable, and helped them run further without stress.
 Many said that the structured insole added more of an arch to their feet, without feeling stiff or intrusive.
 If you need a more prominent arch mound, this one’s a better choice than the Adrenaline 17.

 - Nike’s two-part midsole foam gives you that stability without adding clunky weight.
 A harder foam on the medial side keeps the structure of the arch, keeping your foot from pronating.
 Lunar lightweight foam throughout the shoe provides cushion while you land.
 And because it’s lighter and airier, it’s more responsive and flexible than stability shoes.
 Prefer a lightweight, supportive option?
 This pair is for you!

 - There’s also a support platform at the heel instead of a medial post.
 We love it because it provides stability without the stiff ride normally associated with stability shoes.
 Reviewers said that the overall feel is supportive but still responsive.